Man, It’s been a rough week.

 I know that sounds like the strangest thing you probably have ever read, but it’s true.
 I feel strange writing it.
 The reason I didn’t go out that night is because it was my dog’s first night in his new home and I didn’t feel right about leaving him there all alone.

 All of a sudden, I started giving all types of thought to how my dog would feel if I did certain things.
 I knew I had to take him for a walk in the morning and that I had to be back after work to feed him and take him for another walk, but what really struck me was how I was unable to go visit friends in other cities and stay over their houses or apartments.
-I wasn’t ready to say no to trips to fun places, like the one that Rob made down to the Okefenokee Swamp in Southern Georgia.
+I wasn’t ready to say no to trips to fun places, like the one that Rob made down to the Okefenokee Swamp in southern Georgia.
 That one hurt because I really wanted to go there.
 I had to keep thinking about my dog and how I didn’t want to put him in a boarding kennel in a town I hardly even knew myself.

 As it turned out, my consideration for everything and everyone snowballed from there.
 I began making sure more and more things were okay.
 I started saving my money and getting ready for the move back to New York to go to grad school.
 I stopped going out and doing stupid things that wouldn’t help me get to that goal.
 I never called in sick to work and I paid off that huge balance I had on my credit card.
-I don’t even want to talk about how much my soul has tightened up after I graduated from graduate school after the move back to New York.
+I don’t even want to talk about how much my soul had tightened up after I graduated from graduate school after the move back to New York.
 They basically train you how to become a herb.

 I was most certainly becoming a worrier.